apache/iotdb/docs/Documentation/UserGuide/5-IoTDB SQL Documentation/1-IoTDB Query Statement.md

 ### TTL
 IoTDB supports storage-level TTL settings, which means it is able to delete old data automatically and periodically.
-The beneficial of using TTL is that hopefully you can control the total disk space usage to prevent the machine from running out of disk.
-Moreover, the query performance may downgrade as the total number of files goes up.
-Timely removing such files also helps to keep at a high query performance level.
-The TTL operations in IoTDB are supported by the following two statements:
+The benefit of using TTL is that hopefully you can control the total disk space usage and prevent the machine from running out of disks.
+Moreover, the query performance may downgrade as the total number of files goes up and the memory usage also increase as there are more files.
+Timely removing such files helps to keep at a high query performance level and reduce memory usage.
+The TTL operations in IoTDB are supported by the following three
+statements:

 * Set TTL
 ```